Enameling: Create Flower Jewelry with Enamels, for Color That Lasts Forever

 Eternal Spring: Keep Your Colors Fresh with Enameling

 Every January 2, I start watching for spring.
 As a kid I loved winter and I still love it in an abstract kind of way, but in a more concrete kind of way I am so done with it way before it’s done with me.
-This year we were lucky: we hit 70 degrees in mid February, and that is an accomplishment for the Northeast!
-My rock irises have come and, with plunging temps, regrettably gone again.
-The crocuses started popping out in March, and my forsythia and daffodils were showing tinges of yellow weeks ago.
+Last year we were lucky: we hit 70 degrees in mid February, and that is an accomplishment for the Northeast!
+My rock irises came but with plunging temps, regrettably were soon gone.
+The crocuses started popping out in March, and my forsythia and daffodils were showing tinges of yellow soon after.
 But those are as much winter flowers as they are spring.
 It’s only safely spring for me when the tulips open up.

 ABOVE RIGHT PHOTO: Tania McIntyre’s enameled bib necklace offers a hint of color in the center of every white blossom.